Ralph Bates (writer): Life

 Bates was born in Swindon, England in 1899 and as a teenager worked at the Great Western Railway factory.
 In 1917, he enlisted in the British Army and served in World War I, training soldiers to prepare for poison gas attacks.

-After returning from the war, he began to travel, to France and then, in 1923, to Spain, where he had wanted to visit since boyhood (his great-grandfather, a steamer captain, was buried in Cadiz).
+After returning from the war, he began to travel, to France and then, in 1923, to Spain, where he had wanted to visit since boyhood (his great-grandfather, a steamer captain, was buried in Cádiz).
 He stayed in the country permanently from then on, travelling and doing odd jobs.
 He published his first work, Sierra, a collection of short stories, in 1933; in 1934, a novel, Lean Men.
 1936 saw the publication of Bates's best-known work, The Olive Field, about olive workers in southern Spain.
 The book received good critical notices in the United States.
 For such writing, Bates has been hailed as a master of the "proletarian novel", alongside Tressell, MacGill and Grassic Gibbon, a genre offering "a new set of narrative concerns and characters".